-College of Architecture and Environmental Design.
-The faculty in the School of Planning and Landscape Architecture in the College of Architecture and Environmental Design offer the Bachelor of Science in Design degree with a major in Housing and Urban Development primarily at the ASU Downtown Center, although some courses may be available at other locations and via cable television.
-See the fall and spring issues of the Extended Campus Catalogs for complete scheduling information.
-For information about this program, call 480/965-7167 or write
+ASU Main.
+The faculty in the School of Planning and Landscape Architecture in the College of Architecture and Environmental Design offer this degree primarily at the ASU Downtown Center, although some courses may be available at other locations and via cable television.
+See the fall and spring issues of the Extended Campus Catalog for complete scheduling information.
+For program information, call 480/965-7167 or write